cs425-t11-2021/cs425-t11-2021.github.io/index.markdown

 Graph-It provides a convenient and efficient solution for users to create graphs and run algorithms on the graphs without needing to draw the graphs or run various algorithms on the graphs by hand, thus saving time for users.

 ## Project Related Resources
-(NOT COMPLETE -- just listing out some stuff, feel free to edit, change formatting, remove, and add more; pulled from PA2 from last semester)
 ### Problem domain book
 - Cormen et al. (2009) Introduction to Algorithms.
 Third Edition.
 - Douglas B. West (2021).
 Combinatorial Mathematics.